-In your second year, you will work in a small group on a real client based project.
-You will analyse their requirements, then design, implement and test a prototype which you will present to your client.
-This will allow you to experience the types of demands faced by commercial software engineers and increase your confidence while you are applying for your work placements.
+In your first and second years you’ll work in a group on a real client-based project.
+You’ll analyse their requirements, then design, implement and test a prototype which you’ll present to your client.
+This will allow you to experience the types of demands faced by commercial software engineers – as well as increasing your confidence while you’re applying for your work placements.

-Throughout the final year there are numerous opportunities for you to engage with career management, career fairs and workshops, employer presentations, visits, and professional advisors.
+Throughout the course there are numerous opportunities for you to engage with career management, career fairs and workshops, employer presentations, visits and professional advisers.

 - software development

 Previous graduates of this course have gone on to work for:

 - Raspberry Pi Foundation

 Niall Hogan studies BENG (Hons) Software Engineering with us and has been on placement with technology-driven language and market specialists, Guildhawk in Sheffield.
 Read more

 You study at City Campus through a structured mix of lectures, seminars and practical sessions as well as access to digital and online resources to support your learning.

 City Campus is located in the heart of Sheffield, within minutes of the train and bus stations.

 Adsetts Library is located on our City Campus.
 It's open 24 hours a day, every day.Learn more